 To date, we have not generated revenue from the sale of any product, and we do not expect to generate significant revenue unless and until we obtain marketing approval of, and commercialize, MDX.
-As of December 31, 2014, we had an accumulated deficit of \$51.6 million, as described below under Item 5 "Operating and Financial Review and Prospects."
+As of December 31, 2015, we had an accumulated deficit of \$71 million.